TheSoftwareHouse/react-starter-boilerplate/e2e-playwright/README.md

 npm run test (or npm run test:chrome for browser specific)
 ```

-where `new-project` is your desired folder.
-This should result in cloning the project, setting up your repository as
-origin and pushing the starter as your initial commit.
-The linter and tests will be run, to confirm that everything
-works properly.

 ## E2E Playwright guide

 ### How to test locally?